About Broken Fluency

 Broken Fluency was made with a specific kind of person in mind: one who understands a language well, maybe even fully, but struggles to speak it with ease or confidence.

-The result is uneven knowledge, and that frustrating feeling of knowing a language you can't speak.
-You always feel like you're almost there, but it feels impossible to actually get there.
+The result?
+Uneven knowledge, and that frustrating feeling of knowing a language you can't speak.
+You always feel like you're almost there, but it feels impossible to actually fully get there.

-• how to design learning approaches that fit uneven, real-world knowledge
+- how to design learning approaches that fit real-world knowledge

-• and how to turn passive knowledge into active use without starting over
+- and how to turn passive knowledge into active use

 This site is written by someone who understands a second language well but learned it unevenly.

 Much of my own language learning happened informally, through exposure, media, and use, rather than structured courses.
-That made comprehension come early, while speaking lagged behind in ways that most systems aren't built to work with.
+That made understanding come early, while speaking lagged in ways that most systems aren't built to work with.

 Broken Fluency grew out of trying to make sense of that gap: experimenting, reading, discarding what didn’t work, and slowly building approaches that respected what my knowledge was rather than how it was supposed to be.